CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

-# HCL Syntax-Agnostic Information Model Extensions
+# HCL Syntax-Agnostic Information Model Extensions/* fixed PhReleaseQueuedLockExclusiveFast */

 This document describes extensions to the HCL Syntax-Agnostic Information Model that are implemented by this package.
 The original specification can be